zubenkoruslan/hospitalitai/README.md

 Unlock a new era of efficiency and effectiveness in your staff development:

-- 🌟 **Effortless Menu & Knowledge Digitization:**
+- 🌟 **Effortless Knowledge Base Digitization:**

-  - **Smart PDF Upload:** Simply upload your existing PDF menus!
-QuizCrunch's intelligent engine (powered by Google's Generative AI) can parse the text and help structure your menu items, ingredients, and categories automatically.
+  - **Smart PDF Upload (Menus & SOPs):** Simply upload your existing PDF menus and Standard Operating Procedure (SOP) documents!
+QuizCrunch's intelligent engine (powered by Google's Generative AI) can parse the text and help structure your menu items, SOP content, and categorize information automatically.
-  - **Easy Menu Management:** Quickly add, edit, and update menu items, descriptions, and dietary information.
-Ensure your training materials always reflect your current offerings.
+  - **Easy Content Management:** Quickly add, edit, and update menu items, SOP sections, descriptions, and dietary information.
+Ensure your training materials always reflect your current offerings and procedures.

-- 🧠 **Intelligent & Automated Quiz Creation:**
+- 🧠 **Intelligent & Automated Quiz Creation (from Menus & SOPs):**

-  - **Save Hours of Manual Work:** Generate relevant quiz questions directly from your digitized menus and knowledge bases with a few clicks.
+  - **Save Hours of Manual Work:** Generate relevant quiz questions directly from your digitized menus and SOP documents with a few clicks.
+Create comprehensive Question Banks tailored to specific knowledge areas.
+  - **AI-Powered & Manual Options:** Leverage AI for a rapid first draft of questions from your SOPs and menus, or opt to create question banks manually for full control.
   - **Customizable Quizzes:** While AI gives you a head start, you always have full control to manually create, edit, and fine-tune quizzes to meet your specific training needs.

 - 📚 **Consistent & Engaging Learning for Staff:**